determined-ai/determined/docs/model-dev-guide/profiling.rst

 metrics for a Determined cluster, and can be helpful for alerting and monitoring cluster health.

 The Prometheus endpoint aggregates system metrics and associates them with Determined concepts such as experiments, tags, and resource pools, which can be viewed in Grafana.
-We provide a Grafana dashboard that shows real-time resource metrics across an entire cluster as well as experiments, containers, and resource pools.
+Determined provides a Grafana dashboard that shows real-time resource metrics across an entire cluster as well as experiments, containers, and resource pools.

-Please follow :ref:`configure-prometheus-grafana` for instructions on how to enable this functionality.
+Visit :ref:`configure-prometheus-grafana` to find out how to enable this functionality.